OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-04.md

 ## Nehemiah 4:16

-From that day forward, half of my men worked on the construction, while the other half were equipped with spears, shields, bows, and armor.
+From that day forward, half of my men worked on the construction, while the other half were equipped with spears, shields, bows, and armour.
 The officers stationed themselves behind all the people of Judah.

 ## Nehemiah 4:17